 One company that has realized the value of research firsthand is Domino’s.
 After years of being belittled as a company that produced pizza only fit for late night binges, the company set about polishing its tarnished image.
 After extensive research, Domino’s launched a massive rebranding campaign that included new commercials, online videos, increased web/social media visibility, and an expanded menu.
 As a result, the company’s fortunes turned around.
 Domino’s registered a 14.3 % increase in sales – all during a slump in the pizza delivery business.

 The logo is one of the most powerful representations of a brand.
 Any rebranding campaign should focus on making the new logo as compelling and memorable as possible.

 Designing a new logo is a great way to recreate your visual identity, but you don’t necessarily have to discard your old logo entirely.
 Many companies have managed to reinvent themselves successfully by utilizing a ‘tweaked’ version of their old logo.

 Again taking Domino’s as an example, the new logo still bears the same colors seen in the original design.
 But the graphic has been trimmed down to signify new additions to the menu.
 This helps move away from the visual association with pizza.
 The logo is still immediately recognizable to longtime customers, yet it reflects a new direction and shift in focus for the company.

-Other companies’ logos change significantly over time.
+Other companies’ logos have changed significantly over time.
 From 1898 to 1940, Pepsi utilized varying styles of the hand-lettered script as its logo.
-This design remained in use until 1950, when the now-familiar red, white, and blue color motif first appeared.
-Throughout the 20th century, the company employed different variations of the red and blue circle with a white band running across it, a stylized version of which represents the brand today.
+This design remained in use until 1950, when the now-familiar red, white and blue color motif first appeared.
+Throughout the 20th century, the company employed different variations of the red and blue circle with a white band running across it, a stylized version that represents the brand today.